EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-mpi.md

 teaching: 30
 exercises: 40
 questions:
-# - "Can I run MPI parallel codes from Singularity containers on a local/institutional/national HPC platform?"
 - "How do I set up and run an MPI job from a Singularity container?"
 objectives:
 - "Learn how MPI applications within Singularity containers can be run on HPC platforms"